 For more information, contact our Careers Leader, Kim Newby

-During Year 11, every student is offered a careers guidance meeting to discuss their interests, ambitions and the options open to them.
+During Year 11, every student is offered at least one careers guidance meeting to discuss their interests, ambitions and the options open to them.
 Following this meeting they will be given a written summary with relevant information and an action plan.
-Careers guidance meetings are also available for all other students throughout the year.

 Should you wish to attend your son’s/daughter’s careers guidance meeting, please contact our Careers Leader, Kim Newby to arrange this.